alarner/perk-docs/src/api/authentication.md

 More are coming soon.
 You can request support for a specific provider [here](https://github.com/alarner/perk/issues/1).

 Setting up authentication is a breeze.
 It all happens inside of your `/config/auth.js` file.
 Simply fill out the necessary information for the provider that you want to support.
-Then redirect your users to `/auth/:provider/login` to authenticate them.
+Then redirect your users to:

+* **/auth/:provider/login** to authenticate via an OAuth provider
+* **/auth/login** or **/auth/register** to authenticate via username and password

 You can also read the full guide on setting up [Facebook OAuth](/guides/user-auth-with-facebook.html).